Edgio/terraform-provider-edgecast/test/integration/README.md

 #### Creating the test directory

-Create a directory for the resource you wish to test within the `resources` directory.
+Create a directory for the resource you wish to test within the `/test/integration/resources` directory.

 ```shell
 $ ls -l resources